 You may stop the test at any time if you are too uncomfortable to continue exercising.

 Injection of dye

 Once you’ve reached your maximum level of exercise, a radioactive dye called thallium or sestamibi (Cardiolite) is injected into your bloodstream through an intravenous (IV) line, usually in your hand or arm.
 This substance mixes with your blood and travels to your heart.
 A special scanner similar to an X-ray machine — which detects the radioactive material in your heart — creates images of your heart muscle.
 Inadequate blood flow to any part of your heart will show up as a light spot on the images because not as much of the radioactive dye is getting there.

 After exercising, you’ll be asked to rest for two to four hours.
 During this time, you shouldn’t eat or drink anything or do any strenuous activities.
 After this time, you’ll have a second set of images taken of your heart while you lie on an examination table.
 Again, a technician will inject radioactive dye through an IV and will take images of your heart.
 This second set of images will let your doctor compare the blood flow through your heart while you’re exercising and at rest.

-After a nuclear stress test
+What happens after a nuclear stress test?